Meteorology Study Tracker

 quiz me on – NZ Climate

-With regards to Ardmore (with the Whitford ranges to the north) where would you expect the best visibility with a northerly wind?
+With regards to Whangarei (with the higher ground to the east) where would you expect the cloud to sit with a northeasterly wind?

 ( from a question pool of 13 )